-Go through the mortgage process in Mountain Home with Mr. Cooper and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can afford to borrow!
-This letter means a lot to home sellers and realtors because it shows you can afford a home.
+Go through the mortgage process in Mountain Home with Mr. Cooper and we'll look at your situation and give you a Verified Approval letter — a super-accurate estimate of what you can borrow!
+This letter means a lot to home sellers and realtors because it shows you can buy a home.
 You're not just browsing!
 Some lenders offer Verified Approval letters like Mr. Cooper, but not all.

 Just ask!
 It's normal to have questions about the home loan process.
 The FTC advises that you should also ask each lender about additional fees, the loan's annual percentage rate, any special programs, and whether the quoted rate is the lowest for the week or day.

 Make Your Move with a Home Loan in Mountain Home, AR